ReasonFoundDecoy/mct-wiki/slimefun/SensibleToolbox/commands.md

 <br>If a player name is specified and that player is online, items will be given to that player instead.
 </dl>

-/stb give \<item-id> \[\<amount>] \[\<player-name>]\
-This command gives STB items directly to you or another player without the need to craft them.
-For a list of valid item ID's, see [Item Reference](../SensibleToolbox/item-reference.md).
-Note that Tab completion can be very helpful here.\
-\
-If an amount is specified, multiple items can be given.\
-\
-If a player name is specified and that player is online, items will be given to that player instead.

 ### Getting a Config Setting
 <dt>/stb getcfg [&lt;item&gt;]<br></dt>